triphysics/PLATO/README.md

-# PLATO
-PLATO: Phonon LAttice TOols a place for all lattice dynamics and thermal transport related tools.
+#PLATO: Phonon LAttice TOols a place for all lattice dynamics and thermal transport related tools.

 1. Tdep_helping_Tools my set of tools I wrote few years back to work with TDEP output files.
 Check README.md inside directory to find out more.